harveym4n4lili/DailyFlo/docs/development-journals/dev-log.md

 - [X] merged basic task management branch to main

 ### Plans For Future
-- Plan how to connect task CRUD to api service layer
+- Learn how to prepare django backend for api integration testing
+- get better understanding of async thunk, redux slice state
-- plan to test
+- Learn and record how to test api integration

 ### Notes
 - no notes